 The scope of assessment defines which issues will be examined in the environmental assessment.
 The scope of assessment includes all potential impacts on valued components of the biophysical and the human environment (for example, wildlife species or community wellness) from the development, by itself and in combination with other past, present and reasonably foreseeable future developments.

-To determine the scope of assessment, the Review Board considered the GNWT’s Project Description Reports and the results of community scoping sessions held in Wrigley, Tulita, Norman Wells, Fort Good Hope and Inuvik.
+To determine the scope of assessment, the Review Board considered the developer’s Updated Project Description Report, comments from reviewers on the MVEIRB’s Terms of Reference and the results of community scoping sessions held in Wrigley, Tulita, Norman Wells, Fort Good Hope and Inuvik.
+The results of the Fort Good Hope and Inuvik sessions were included in this review as residents from other affected communities may have been in attendance.

 Issues prioritization – Key lines of inquiry